dojot/docs/source/user_guide.rst

 ++++++++++++++++

 So far we got an access token and created a template and a device based on it.
-In an actual deploy, the physical device would send messages to dojot with all its attributes and their current values.
+In an actual deployment, the physical device would send messages to dojot with all its attributes and their current values.
 For this tutorial we will send MQTT messages by hand to the platform, emulating such physical device.
 For that, we will use mosquitto_pub from Mosquitto project.

 ..
 ATTENTION::
-    Some Linux distributions, Ubuntu in particular, have two packages for `mosquitto`_ - one containing tools to access it (such mosquitto_pub and mosquitto_sub for publishing messages and subscribing to topics) and another one containing the MQTT broker.
+    Some Linux distributions, Ubuntu in particular, have two packages for `mosquitto`_ - one containing tools to access it (i.e. mosquitto_pub and mosquitto_sub for publishing messages and subscribing to topics) and another one containing the MQTT broker.
 In this tutorial, only the tools are going to be used.
-There are some reports of problems that were caused because the broker was mistakenly installed and automatically started, which prevents the MQTT broker instance from dojot's docker-compose to be initiated (and therefore used).
-If you are facing problems such as "I send messages via MQTT but nothing happens", please first check if you are not running an extra instance of mosquitto in your machine outside docker.
+Please check if MQTT broker is not running before starting dojot (by running commands like ``ps aux | grep mosquitto``).

 The dojot compatible format for messages sent by devices is a simple key-value